 What is Functional Strength Training?

 Functional training can be done using your own body weight, such as with push-ups, sit-ups and squats.
-You can also use tools such as resistance bands, dumbbells or kettlebells to add more challenge to your workout.
+You can also use tools such as a cable machine, resistance bands, dumbbells or kettlebells to add more challenge to your workout.

 Helps You Perform Everyday Movements

-Functional strength training exercises help you perform common everyday movements such as carrying the shopping, moving furniture around or picking something up off of the floor.
+Functional strength training exercises help you perform common everyday movements such as carrying the shopping bags, moving furniture around or picking something up off of the floor.
 By improving these movement patterns, you can not only prevent injuries but also move more easily and efficiently in your everyday life.

 Improve Balance and Stability

 Functional strength training can also help improve your balance and stability.
 This is important because as we age, our balance and stability tend to decline, which can lead to falls and injuries.

 By improving your balance and stability with training while you’re young can stave off future risks of falls and slips.

 Working on your functional strength will also have all of the other benefits which come along with strength training which we have covered here in our full strength training benefits article.